What comes to mind when you think of catnip?

 Whether catnip is smelled or eaten, the euphoric experience typically lasts up to 15 minutes.

 Even big cats like tigers, lions, and leopards have been shown to react to catnip!
 Even in low doses, scientific studies have shown these cats to display similar behavior to their domesticated counterparts.

 If your cat does not seem to react to catnip, that’s perfectly normal.
 Experts believe only 50% of cats are predisposed to react to catnip, as it’s believed to be a hereditary trait.
 Kittens also typically do not respond to catnip until over 6 months of age.

 Time to Treat Your Cat!

 For all your cat’s catnip needs, SF Herb is your one-stop-shop.
-Throw together a DIY catnip toy stuffed with dried herb or less-messy pellets for your feline friend, and enjoy watching a few minutes of hilarious responses.
+Throw together a DIY catnip toy stuffed with dried catnip herb or high-potency catnip buds for your feline friend, and enjoy watching a few minutes of hilarious responses.

 Want to learn more about catnip?
 Don’t hesitate — reach out to the team of experts at SF Herb any time!